 The Bonner Leader Program is a distinctive offering of our College.
 Approximately 55 colleges and universities participate in the Bonner network.
 Schools that participate in Bonner have a unique reputation as institutions dedicated to civic engagement and social change.

 Supporting international study abroad opportunities that immerse students in another culture and foster holistic learning.
 Ursinus study abroad can take you to a wide variety of international settings.
 Visit the Center.

 Since 1991, this exchange program has provided Ursinus students with the opportunity to spend the fall semester at sister school Tohoku Gakuin University in Sendai, Japan.
 Except for Japanese language, all classes are conducted in English.
-Admission is competitive and students must have completed some Japanese language courses to be eligible.
+Admission is competitive and the program is open to majors in any field who have completed at least one year of Japanese language study at the college level.
 Please note that because of our sister school status, both grades and credits for this program transfer.
 The program is open to majors in any subject, and students earn 15 credits in EAS-399.

 Ursinus enjoys an affiliation with the Washington Internship Institute (WII), an organization that provides intensive internship experiences and academic coursework within a thematic liberal arts framework.
 Learn more about the Washington Internship Initiative.

 This program allows Ursinus students to attend Howard University in Washington, D.C., under an exchange agreement between the two institutions.
 Students wishing to participate will normally do so for one semester in their junior year.
 Students will pay Howard’s tuition and fees.